i25959341/CarND-Advanced-Lane-Lines/README.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
-I use the Udacity Histogram method for identifying peaks to find the laneline initially using the threadholded binary warped images.
+I use the Udacity Histogram method for identifying peaks to find the laneline initially using the threadholded binary warped images using sliding window technque.
 Then us polyfit to find the coefficients.

+For subsequences frame, as the lines are detected, the line are idenitified by searching from the previous detected line.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.